Dynalon/reactive-state/README.md

 const store = Store.create(initialState);

-// The .select() function returns an Observable that emits every state change; we can subscribe to it store.select(state => state, true).subscribe(newState => console.log("ROOT STATE:", JSON.stringify(newState)));
+// The .select() function returns an Observable that emits every state change; we can subscribe to it
+// the second argument true will - for the sake of this example force output - every state change even
+// to nested properties
+store.select(state => state, true).subscribe(newState => console.log("ROOT STATE:", JSON.stringify(newState)));

 // the state Observable always caches the last emitted state, so we will immediately get printed the inital state: